Ffyud/paloma-jekyll/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+Using this theme is pretty straightforward.
+It consists of an index page and a docs page.

+The docs page shows the articles that have been added to the `_post` folder.
+Take a look at the example markdown document to see that works.

+`_config.yml` contains some configuration options that you should to change when you are using this theme as the basis for your Jekyll website.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ffyud/paloma-jekyll.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development